sunset for Interconnection

 Becoming a BPA Interconnection Customer

-The Interconnection Request should be submitted in the name of the entity that will become BPA's contractual counterparty ("Interconnection Customer" as defined in the LGIP and SGIP) during the study process.
+Requests should be submitted in the name of the entity that will become BPA's contractual counterparty during the study process.

 A Transmission Services Account Executive in partnership with Customer Service Engineering, will guide you through the Interconnection process.
-To request that an Account Executive be assigned to you, please call 360-619-6016.
+An Account Executive will be assigned to you, when the Interconnection Customer is established in BPA systems.
 A Customer Service Engineer will be assigned to your request after it is received.

 Technical Interconnection Standards